Life Insurance Questions

 What are life insurance riders?

 Riders are amendments that tailor a life insurance policy to your needs.
-Attaching a rider to a life insurance policy will typically raise the cost of its premiums.
+Attaching a rider to a life insurance policy will typically raise the premiums.

 What are some types of riders?